LibbyWin/student/README.md

 and pushed all my code to github I found that the error occured due to my Procfile containing no information.
 After recreating my Procfile and pushing it to github and Heroku, this fixed the error and allowed me to preview my file on Heroku.

-2. While importing my code within jinja, I canme across multiple issues with {{_______}}.
-My issues came from not opening and closing my jinja correctly and due to not understanding that when redirecting to a view to display information a certain singular database iten needs to pass in some way of itentifying that item.
+2. While importing my code within jinja, I came across multiple issues with {{_______}}.
+My issues came from not opening and closing my jinja correctly and due to not understanding that when redirecting to a view to display information a certain singular database item needs to pass in some way of itentifying that item.
 This was through giving an ID to the database item.
 However I went over this multiple times within the course and got extra help to understand where
 I was going wrong.

 3. Due to an error with mongodb, I originally started writing my code within JsFiddle.
 An online code editor which allows you to preview your work immedietly.
-This ensured me that I was creating the correct code even though I couldnt see it on my preview when using GitPod.
-When I had Correctly made my database within mongoDB again I reconnected my site to mongo ensuring that the names and collection names matched up due to mongoDB being case sensitive.
+This ensured me that I was creating the correct code even though I couldn't see it on my preview when using GitPod.
+When I had correctly made my database within MongoDB again, I reconnected my site to mongo ensuring that the names and collection names matched up due to mongoDB being case sensitive.
 This initially created some errors with my site as I was using capital letters instead of lower case.

 4. When creating an environment.py fle I mistakenly wrote in error within my code which meant that there wasnt a connection to the rest of the files due